faerber-lab/faerber-lab.github.io/_pages/vacancies.md

 If you want a quick impression of our publication style and pace, see [/publications/](/publications/) and [/news/](/news/).

-International applicants can also apply for external funding (e.g., DAAD, DFG, Humboldt).
-For research stays—from short-term visits to long-term stays of up to 2 years—please visit **[/research_stays/](/research_stays/)**.
+International applicants may also consider externally funded positions in our group through prestigious fellowship programs (e.g., Alexander von Humboldt Foundation, DAAD, JSPS, or the Dresden Fellowship Program).
+These schemes can provide an attractive alternative to a regular TU Dresden contract and may support research stays ranging from a few months up to 1–2 years, depending on the program.
+For details, please see **[/research_stays/](/research_stays/)**.

 ---